Brand-name Suboxone products are made and distributed by an American company: Indivior.

 Since Subutex was pure buprenorphine, it was prone to diversion as people attempted to misuse the medication by injecting it to get high.
 As a result, chemists created a combination medication, adding naloxone to buprenorphine as an abuse-deterrent component.

 If a user attempts to inject Suboxone to get high, the naloxone will be activated.
 Buprenorphine's effects are blocked, preventing the person from getting high or overdosing.
 Both Subutex and Suboxone received FDA approval in the United States in 2002.

-Today, Suboxone is considered the gold standard in Medication for Addiction Treatment (MAT).
-Suboxone works by controlling opioid withdrawal symptoms and cravings, so patients can focus on other aspects of their recovery treatment, such as therapy.
+Today, Suboxone is considered the gold standard in Medication for Opioid Use Disorder (MOUD) programs.
+Suboxone controls opioid withdrawal symptoms and cravings, so patients can focus on other aspects of their recovery treatment, such as therapy.

 Patients remain on Suboxone on a long-term basis, for months or years.
-Some patients remain on Suboxone indefinitely as it continues to support their recovery.
+Some patients stay on Suboxone indefinitely as it continues to support their recovery.